Thijs20891019/TesDSL/README.md

 > The predicates `write_project_path/1` and `change_folder/1` change the loaded folder immediately.
 > Files that are currently loaded stay loaded and won't unload when using `load/1` in a folder not containing these files.

-Folders that should be ignored by `ls/0` and `load/1` can be listed in a file named `.tesignore` located in the project root.
+Folders or files that should be ignored by `ls/0` and `load/1` can be listed in a file named `.tesignore` located in the project root.
 > **File:** ***.tesignore***
 > ```
 > a2